sasymo/cooperation/git_commands.md

 	- change the project files
 The amend creates a new SHA-1(rewrite the history) Let's imagine the fileA.txt which we added and commited contains an error and we want to rewrite the history.
 The procedure is as follows:
-	-Modify fileA.txt
+	- Modify fileA.txt
-	-Add fileA.txt to the staging area
+	- Add fileA.txt to the staging area
-	-Amend the previous commit by executing ' git commit --amend -m "add fileA.txt" ' -In case you want to keep the old commit message, the command is : 'git commit --amend --no-edit If you execute 'git log --oneline ', you will realize that the SHA-1 of the amended commit is different from the previous one.
+	- Amend the previous commit by executing ' git commit --amend -m "add fileA.txt" '
+	- In case you want to keep the old commit message, the command is : 'git commit --amend --no-edit If you execute 'git log --oneline ', you will realize that the SHA-1 of the amended commit is different from the previous one.
 Let's say only the commit message of the last commit has a typo, in this case the amend procedure is as follows:
-	-git commit --amend -m "Corrected commit message"
+	- git commit --amend -m "Corrected commit message"

 **Interactive rebase**
 During interactive rebase you can edit commits using commands
-	The commits can belong to any branch
+	- The commits can belong to any branch
-	The commit history is changed(Vorsicht: Do NOT use for shared commits)
+	- The commit history is changed(Vorsicht: Do NOT use for shared commits)

 **Interactive rebase options**(to change a branch in many ways)
-	Use the commit as is
+	- Use the commit as is
-	Edit the commit message
+	- Edit the commit message
-	Stop and edit the commit
+	- Stop and edit the commit
-	Drop/delete the commit
+	- Drop/delete the commit
-	Squash
+	- Squash
-	Fixup
+	- Fixup
-	Reorder commits
+	- Reorder commits
-	Execute shell commands
+	- Execute shell commands

 1. checkout <branch_name>